 - The USDA also offers low-cost loans to low- and moderate-income households purchasing homes in qualified rural areas.

-Active Real Estate Investment Opportunities
+Active Investment Opportunities

 House flippers have to be able to recognize a home that may be slightly undervalued but would be able to sell well given the proper upgrades.
-This involves both an understanding of the area’s desirability as well as the types of improvements that generate increased home value.
+This involves both an understanding of the area’s desirability and the types of improvements that generate increased home value.

-Instead, wholesalers find properties that are undervalued for their market, scoop them up, and resell them to other investors at a price closer to their true value, thus earning the difference as a profit.
+Instead, wholesalers find properties that are undervalued for their market.
+They scoop them up and resell them to other investors at a price closer to their true value.
+Thus, earning the difference as a profit.

 Along with running a standard background check, landlords may also conduct interviews with and request credit reports from prospective renters, all of which takes time.
 And don’t forget: every month your rental property is unfilled is a waste of potential income.